mosip/inji-wallet/docs/InjiWalletSequence.md

 ### **Authorization**

 - When the user selects any credential type, user is redirected to the authorization page for that specific issuer.
+- This authorization page is managed by `OAuth Authorization server (eSignet)` and will be rendered in webview inside Inji App.
+  - User will be asked to provide details for authorization.
 - Once authorization is successful, authorization server return the **"authorizationCode"**
 - Inji Wallet sends the authorization code to authorization server through Mimoto to perform the client assertions.
 - Once authorized, authorization server issues token response, which include **access_token**.